sehnryr/1brc/README.md

 > [!WARNING]
 > This command will create a file with 1 billion rows, which can take a long
 > time will consume 14 GB of disk space.
 Make sure you have enough disk space
 > before running this command.
-(It took 2 minutes on my machine.)
+(It takes 2 minutes on my machine.)

 ### Running the challenge